dulnan/nuxt-graphql-middleware/docs/examples/handling-authentication.md

     // These are the regular fetch options from ofetch. state.fetchOptions = {
       onRequest({ options, request }) {
+        if (token.value) {
-        // Header will be sent for every request. options.headers.set('x-auth-token', token.value)
+          // Header will be sent for every request. options.headers.set('Authorization', 'Bearer ' + token.value)
+        }
       },
     }
   },